|Nutrition Facts (per serving)|

 Combine the 2 1/2 cups of flour, 2 teaspoons of sugar, and 3/4 teaspoon of salt in a food processor.
 Pulse to blend thoroughly.
 Add half of the butter pieces and pulse 6 times.
 Add the remaining butter and pulse 6 to 8 more times.
-The mixture should look crumbly with larger pea-size pieces of butter visible.
+The mixture should look crumbly with larger pea-sized pieces of butter visible.

 Add about 7 tablespoons of ice water and pulse a few times.
 Add more water, about 1 teaspoon at a time, until the dough is moist enough to hold together when squeezed.

 Turn the dough out onto a floured surface.
 Press the dough together and shape it into 2 flattened discs.
 Do not knead more than necessary to bring it together into a dough.
 Wrap the discs in plastic wrap and refrigerate for about 30 to 45 minutes.

 Take one disc of dough out of the refrigerator.
 On a lightly floured surface, roll the dough into a circle about 2 inches larger than the upside-down pie plate.
 Fit the dough into the pie plate and leave the overhang.

 Turn the sliced pears into the pie crust.
 Combine 1 cup of sugar, 1/4 cup of flour, cinnamon, and 1/8 teaspoon of salt; sprinkle over the pears.
 Dot with the cut-up 2 tablespoons of butter.

 Combine the egg and 1 tablespoon of milk and whisk until well blended.
 Brush the egg wash lightly over the lattice strips.
 Avoid the edge for now.
 Set the egg wash aside.

 Cover the fluted edge of pie with a strip of foil or pie shield.